encode/starlette/README.md

 Starlette will automatically include a content-length header.
 It will also set the content-type header, including a charset for text types.

+Once you've instantiated a response, you can send it by calling it as an ASGI application instance.

 ```python
 class App: